Facial Paralysis in Princeton, NJ

 Facial paralysis can be frightening, which is why you should not delay seeking treatment.
-Dr. Scott Kay, FACS, is a leading board-certified otolaryngologist in the Central New Jersey area who will quickly address the cause of your facial paralysis to provide you with relief.
+Dr. Scott Kay, FACS, is a leading board-certified otolaryngologist in the Central New Jersey area, serving the areas of Princeton and Plainsboro, who will quickly address the cause of your facial paralysis to provide you with relief.

 What is Facial Paralysis?